chitamoor/Rester/README.md

   ]
   ```

-- Specify the URL params as part of an API request
+- Specify the URL params as part of an API request.
-  Two ways to specific URL params
+  There are two ways to specific URL params, which are mentioned below -

   ```
   testSteps: [
     {
        "name":"Name of TestStep",
   		   "apiUrl":"http://example/api/v1/helloworld/print",
+  		   "headers":{
+  		      ...
+       },
        "params":{
             "param_1":"value1",
             "param_2":"value2"